 Disclosure

-1. Describe the sampling plan used to obtain the average annual loss costs and output ranges.
+1. Describe the sampling plan used to obtain the average annual hurricane loss costs and output ranges.
 For a direct Monte Carlo simulation, indicate steps taken to determine sample size.
 For an importance sampling design or other sampling scheme, describe the underpinnings of the design and how it achieves the required performance.

 Audit